Want to see the URL Targeting feature in action? Check out our two-minute video on URL Targeting:

 For example, if you want to target an element on all product pages, look for a part of your URL that is consistent across all product pages.
 If the substring '/products' is in every product page, run a substring match on '/products'.

-Substring match ignores trailing slashes and http/https protocols, but it doesn't ignore subdomains (including 'www'), subdirectories, extensions, or changes to query or hash parameters.
+Substring match ignores trailing slashes that appear at the end of your URL and http/https protocols, but it doesn't ignore subdomains (including 'www'), subdirectories, extensions, or changes to query or hash parameters.

 Unlike simple and exact match, substring match doesn't need a full URL to match.
 You can substring-match on a word, query parameter, subdirectory, or any other substring that might appear somewhere in the URL.
 This makes substring match ideal for targeting entire categories of pages or your entire site (for example, to make a change to your global navigation menu).